minprog/uva-prog-wis/20 Week 2/10 Problem Set 4/10 Problem Set 4.md

 ## Preparation

-<iframe width="420" height="315" src="http://www.youtube.com/embed/Pfo7r6bjSqI" frameborder="0" allowfullscreen></iframe>

-<iframe width="420" height="315" src="http://www.youtube.com/embed/hVHqs38fPe8" frameborder="0" allowfullscreen></iframe>

-To be able to program a solution to this problem set, you need to view lecture 5 and lecture 6 and read up on the follow documentation:
+To be able to program a solution to this problem set, you need to read up on the follow documentation:

 * Numbers: [Floating point arithmetic: issues and limitations](http://docs.python.org/tut/node16.html) from the Python Tutorial
 * Successive approximation: Wikipedia article on [Newton's method](http://en.wikipedia.org/wiki/Newton-Raphson_method)